wellesley-bisc195/BISC195.jl/docs/src/Lesson2/1_data_types.md

 ## Practice for Variables, Expressions and Statements

+The following examples are intended to reinforce and extend what you've learned.
+In many cases, they are intended to expose behavior that may be unintuitive, or lead to errors that are worth understanding.

 !!! warning "Checking Questions"
     1. For each of the following expressions,
         What is the `type` of the value that gets returned after execution?